Materials-Consortia/OPTIMADE/optimade.rst

   - :field:`uri`: String.
     A URI of the external resource (which MAY be a resolvable URL).

+- :field:`defining-relation`: Dictionary.
+  A dictionary that encodes a defining relation to another unit.
+  The primary use is to relate the unit to SI units, if possible.
+  The dictionary MUST adhere to the following format:

+  **REQUIRED keys:**
+  - :field:`unit-uris`: List of String.
+    Each string is a reference to another unit and its symbol from which to express the unit being defined.

+  - :field:`dimension`: String.
+    A compound unit expression on the form described in `Physical Units in Property Definitions`_ that expresses the dimension of the unit being defined using the symbols of the units in :field:`unit-uris`.

+  - :field:`scale-nominator`: Integer.
+  - :field:`scale-denominator`: Integer.
+  - :field:`offset-nominator`: Integer.
+  - :field:`offset-denominator`: Integer.

+    These four fields describe the relationship between the unit being defined and the compound unit expression in :field:`dimension`.
+    They express that a value multiplied by the unit being defined is equal to:

+    1. The value is multiplied by the fraction :field:`scale-nominator` / :field:`scale-denominator`.
+    2. The fraction :field:`offset-nominator` / :field:`offset-denominator` is added to the resulting value.
+    3. The resulting value is multiplied by the compound unit expression in :field:`dimension`.

 Unrecognized keys in property definitions
 -----------------------------------------